 - 1. The application is assessed by the Head of School or delegate. - 2.
 Approved applications are then forwarded to the Program Director. - 3.
-Program Directors assess your eligibility for your chosen program. - 4.
-This decision is passed back to SAU, who either offer you a place or decline your application. - 5.
-You accept your offer and enroll for the next intake (Autumn or Spring).
+Program Directors assess your eligibility for your chosen program.

+5. You accept your offer and enroll for the next intake (Autumn or Spring).